andrew/ultimate-awesome/README.md

 - [awesome-code-agents](https://github.com/euniai/awesome-code-agents) - A living collection of frontier research on code agents, from the code we build to the worlds we act in.
 - [awesome-ebpf-zh](https://github.com/eunomia-bpf/awesome-ebpf-zh) - 与 eBPF 相关的精选项目的中文清单 （自动翻译自
 - [Awesome-Tool-Learning](https://github.com/luban-agi/Awesome-Tool-Learning) - A curated list of papers and applications on tool learning.
-- [awesome-cloudops](https://github.com/Noovolari/awesome-cloudops) - A curated list of tools and best practices for CloudOps.
+- [awesome-nutrient](https://github.com/pspdfkit/awesome-nutrient) - A collection of awesome things regarding Nutrient ecosystem.
 - [Awesome-ZKP-Security](https://github.com/StefanosChaliasos/Awesome-ZKP-Security) - A curated list of awesome security resources for ZK.
 - [awesome-browser-extensions-and-apps](https://github.com/vitalets/awesome-browser-extensions-and-apps) - :zap:A curated list of awesome resources for building browser extensions and apps.
 - [awesome-asynchronous-federated-learning](https://github.com/yyyanbj/awesome-asynchronous-federated-learning) - 📦 Collect some Asynchronous Federated Learning papers.